Police2Peace is building a path to trust by adding the words PEACE OFFICER to public safety vehicles in cities and counties all over the country.

 Our shared mission is safety, wellness and consciousness.
-Just like everyday life, more can be accomplished through collaboration with one another in the areas we all have in common.
+Just like everyday life, more can be accomplished through collaboration with one another when there is mutual trust.
 Here at Police2Peace, we focus on the things that connect us rather than divide us.
-We all want the same things: happiness, peace, prosperity, good health.
+We all want the same things: happiness, peace, prosperity, good health and trusted relationships.

-That's why Police2Peace exists: to enhance and build on interactions between communities and law enforcement.
+That's why Police2Peace exists: to enhance and build public trust between communities and law enforcement.
 Our first initiative is to work with departments around the country to add a decal which says PEACE OFFICER to their vehicles in addition to the word POLICE currently displayed on them.

-We are rolling out studies with departments located in cities and counties nationwide.
-These studies are designed to show the impact of the changed PEACE OFFICER vehicles in terms of improved community relations between those departments and their communities.
+Interested departments are initiating studies in cities and counties nationwide.
+These departments are interested in demonstrating the impact of the changed PEACE OFFICER vehicles in terms of improved community relations in their communities.

 Feasibility Study: Redlands, CA Police Department

 Beginning in December 2017, Police2Peace engaged with the Redlands, CA police department to roll out vehicles with the designation, PEACE OFFICER on each car.
-In conjunction with the New York University and UCLA public policy institute called BetaGov, the Department is studying the impact of the change on perceptions in the community.
-Results were released in May May 2018.
-Click below to view the final report:
+That department engaged with the New York University and UCLA public policy institute called BetaGov to study the impact of the change on perceptions in the community.
+Results were released in May 2018.

 Pilot: Richland County, SC Sheriff's Department

 Beginning in January, 2018, the Richland County Sheriff’s department became the first sheriff organization in the country to undertake the inclusion of PEACE OFFICER on their vehicles.
-A random control trial is underway in the county to gauge the effect of citizens and officers seeing PEACE OFFICER on certain vehicles while other areas of the county are in control groups where the designation does not appear.
-Results will be released in 2 Qtr 2018.
+A random control trial was performed to gauge the effect of citizens and officers seeing PEACE OFFICER on certain vehicles while other areas of the county are in control groups where the designation does not appear.
+Results were released in July 2018.

 We Offer Departments a Turnkey Program

-Once a department decides to participate in a study in their city or county, we work with them to arrange and fund the placement of new decals on squad cars.
+Once a department decides to participate in the program, they can initiate a study in their city or county.
+We then work with them to arrange and fund the placement of new decals on squad cars.
 We also work with them to create awareness of this change community-wide.
 The department, city, state and federal government incur no expense whatsoever for the change, the research and the release of the resulting studies.

 Proven Results for a Change

-A custom research study is then specifically designed and conducted to gauge the effect and capture the community’s sense of favorability of the change.
-Research studies are currently underway in southern California and South Carolina.
+A custom research study may be intiatied by the department working together with BetaGov to gauge the effect and capture the community’s sense of favorability of the change.